 DISCIPLES of the WAY

 Jesus initiates the preparation of the soil, specifically the disciples as this ‘good soil’.
-He then sows the seed, especially when he speaks to them privately, for they will be the first to have this seed sown upon the grounds of their soul.
-This is reflected in the following verse, 13.38, “the good seed are the children [sons (family)] of the kingdom,” wherein he speaks to the disciples privately as The Parable of the Tares is explained.
+He then sows the seed, especially when he speaks privately, for they will be the first to have this seed sown upon the grounds of their soul.
+This is reflected in the following verse, 13.38, “the good seed are the children [sons (family)] of the kingdom,” wherein he privately speaks to the disciples as The Parable of the Tares is explained.
 This certainly gives the disciples a special role.
 Yet, it is also true if “the field is the world,” with “the good seed are the sons,” rather this leaves the calling open to any who choose the kingdom, take upon themselves this sonship, and therein any good soil will grow this good fruit.

 By planting good seed Messiah Jesus reveals the most practical aspects of the Way.
 Parable combined with simplicity seems the teaching method.
 He explains cause and effect with simple but accurate examples, giving structure to thought itself.
 He essentially tells us how to build the mind, the enlightened godly mind he extolls.